Building a City Recommender 🔨 for Nomads ✈️

-A recommender is the kind of software that Netflix or Spotify’s Discover Weekly uses to give you personalized recommendations.
-It learns from what you’ve clicked, liked, watched or listened to in the past, and then recommends things that fit your taste.
+A recommender is the kind of software that Netflix or Spotify’s Discover Weekly uses to give you personalised recommendations.
+It learns from what you’ve clicked, liked, watched, or listened to in the past, and then recommends things that fit your taste.

 There are many different kinds of recommendation algorithms, but most of them are built on these two basic types:

 Algorithms that use data about the thing you want recommendations for: What other cities have a similar data signature to the cities I like?
 This is how I first looked at it, but I was afraid that approach would just produce obvious, boring recommendations.